errygg/hashiconf-2018/README.md

 ### Login

-SSH into the instance with our new signed key:
+SSH into the instance with our new signed key

 ```
-  > ssh ubuntu@localhost -p 2200
+  > ssh ubuntu@localhost -p <port>
 ```